surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 13.2.0-dev.1 =

+(2022/09/04) Moved SEO import modules from the Premium edition to the Standard edition.

 = 13.1.0 =

 (2022/08/26) Added support for WP Job Manager job posting company logo.
 French language translation updates.

 = 13.0.0 =

-(2022/08/24) The integration modules for active plugins and URL shortening libraries have been moved to the WPSSO Core Standard edition.
+(2022/08/24) Integration modules for active plugins and URL shortening libraries have been moved to the WPSSO Core Standard edition.

 = 12.4.0 =